 ...our perceptions of people and culture are formed by the images that are put out about them...
 Click To Tweet

 The way we view Africa has long since been in the hands of those foreign to its shores, who have bent and shaped the visual narrative to suit their needs.
-But in a digital age this is changing.
+But in a digital age, this is changing.
 With the democratisation of media comes power.
-Power that a digitally savvy generation have taken hold of to show the world another side to Africa and its peoples, sharing stories of innovation, boundless creativity, progressive increasingly sophisticated modern cities, everyday life and much more whilst not forgetting the things that still need to change for the better.
-And with a staggering 80 million images said to be shared a day on a platform like Instagram alone social media and its ever-changing platforms has been a crucial vehicle for changing the way view Africa.
-And 5 must see Instagram accounts doing just that include, in no particular order:
+Power that a digitally savvy generation has taken hold of to show the world another side to Africa and its peoples, sharing stories of innovation, boundless creativity, progressive increasingly sophisticated modern cities, everyday life and much more whilst not forgetting the things that still need to change for the better.
+And with a staggering 80 million images said to be shared a day on a platform like Instagram alone social media and its ever-changing platforms has been a crucial vehicle for changing the way view, Africa.
+And 5 must-see Instagram accounts doing just that include, in no particular order:

 @truthslinger – Truth Slinger aka Mutua Matheka is a Kenyan photographer on a mission to Unscramble Africa using his photos and portraits to paint a sublime and sophisticated view of the continent he calls home and its people.